 Do you want to spend every few minutes glancing at the wall clock and possibly lose focus?
 After all, time is very critical when taking the JLP, especially on higher levels like N2 or N1 (where you have even less time to answer more questions)!

 One thing, though: make sure that it’s an analog or traditional watch.
-Smart watches or anything digital or with alarms is not allowed.
+Smart watches or anything digital or with alarms are not allowed.

 6. A water bottle with no label

-Some test sites allow you to bring a water bottle and put it on the table as you take the tests, but this is only if the bottle has no label or writing on it.
+Some JLPT test sites allow you to keep a water bottle on your desk during the exam, but only if the bottle has no label, writing, or branding on it.

 The above items are allowed to be on your desk at all times.
 The rest of these items must be in your bag, but they’re handy for rests between test sections.

-The JLPT usually lasts 3 hours, with a short break between the vocabulary/reading sections and listening sections.
+The JLPT usually lasts 3 hours, with a short break between the vocabulary/reading sections and the listening sections.
 Many of us use this time to fuel up, go to the toilet, and do a last-minute review.
-You might be hungry (or just want to avoid your stomach rumbling in the exam room) then.

 You can check if your test site has a nearby convenience store to grab a few food items.
-However, from personal experience, we noticed most exam takers would also be lining up at the Konbini store.
-You can buy your snacks on the way in the morning or have them prepared beforehand just in case you don’t have enough time to buy food, eat them, and come back to the exam room.
+However, from personal experience, we noticed most exam takers would also be lining up at the konbini store.
+You can buy your snacks on the way in the morning or have them prepared beforehand, just in case you don’t have enough time to buy food, eat it, and come back to the exam room.

-You never know when you’ll find a malfunctioning mechanical pen or when you dropped your eraser.
+You never know when you’ll find a malfunctioning mechanical pen or when you’ll drop your eraser.
 Carry a small pouch containing spare stationery items like extra pencils, pens, erasers, and a pencil sharpener.
 This will help you avoid any last-minute panic if your primary writing instrument fails or breaks during the test.

 3. Sweater or jacket